Hello! I'm Shannan

 I’ve lived many lives in this one body.

 I was raised in a home shaped by alcoholism and divorce, where I learned early on to read the emotional weather and make myself small to keep the peace.
-For decades, I stayed committed to a religious system and a marriage that, in time, no longer aligned with my soul.
+For decades, I stayed committed to a high-control religious system and marriage that, in time, no longer aligned with my soul.

 Walking away wasn’t impulsive—it was the slow, sacred work of truth-telling.
 I asked myself: Can I keep doing this for the rest of my life?
 And if I do—what story will my children inherit about love, faith, and self-worth?

 The answer asked me to choose authenticity over approval.
-To leave what was familiar but was a slow death.
+To leave what was familiar but was 100% a slow death.

 No one rescued me.
 I became the one I needed.